AC2005/STAT-4830-poker/final_slides.md

   - Allows us to fine-tune 8B parameter models on a Colab T4 GPU
 ---
 ## **LoRA (Low Rank Adaptation)**
-- **Concept:**
-  Introduces low-rank matrices into pretrained model layers to achieve efficient fine-tuning.
-- **Benefit:**
-  Significant performance gains with a minimal increase in parameters—ideal for adapting large models in resource-constrained environments.

----

-## **Mathematical Formulation of LoRA**

 - **Pretrained Weight Matrix:**
   Let $W \in \mathbb{R}^{d \times k}$ be a pretrained weight matrix.